תפארת

 Transformation through Harmony

-Tiferet blends the differing colours of love and discipline, and this harmony makes it beautiful.
-For Tiferet to be complete it needs the inclusion of the following seven facets: love of compassion, discipline of compassion, beauty of compassion, endurance of compassion, humility of compassion, bonding of compassion and sovereignty of compassion.
+Tiferet blends the differing colours of love and discipline, expansion and contraction, and this harmony makes it beautiful.
+For Tiferet to be complete it needs the inclusion of the following seven facets: mercy, discipline, beauty, endurance, humility, bonding and sovereignty.

 If love (Chesed) is the basis of human connection, discipline (Gevurah) is the form through which we maintain our love.
 It gives our love shape and focus.
-Tiferet balances our desire with forms that will emerge in Malchut in a healthy way.
+Tiferet balances our desire with its forms that they may emerge in Malchut in a healthy way.

 The Sefirah on the Tree of Life

-Tiferet is the place where there is a deepening of the unfolding of Compassionate Awareness.
+Tiferet is the place where there is a deepening of Compassionate Awareness.

 The right side of the Tree signifies force, and the left side, form.
 The central pillar signifies not only balance but identify.
 Tiferet is the Centre of the Tree of Life, where force and form attain balance.

-There are many representations of the Tree which have all the sefirot, except Malchut, directly connected to Tiferet at the centre.
+Our representation of the Tree has all the sefirot, except Malchut, directly connected to Tiferet.
 This signifies Tiferet as the axis around which all of the other sefirot turn, the centre of the spinning wheel of life.
-If it is in its place and balanced, it can provide the center of balance between all the different forms and energies of all the other sefirot
+If it is in its place and balanced, it can provide the fulcrum of balance between all the different forms and energies of all the other sefirot

 The identity at Tiferet is the Inclusive “I”, the inclusive shared Self behind the exclusive ego-self.
 In Tiferet, there is a balance between the self which resides in the body and the Universal Self that exists beyond differentiation.
 Here the upper and lower worlds are connected.